devangpatel01/Calculating-spikes-in-data-using-map-reduce-Hadoop-Python-/README.md

 ## Spike identification in given weblog dataset which represents a website a random user has visited, his start date time and his end date time.
+## Calculating total annual sales per department across all stores in salesdata dataset which is weekly sales data of a company which has several stores and each store has several departments.

 **Commands** for running various map-reduce jobs are as follows: